-Tay-Sachs disease is a rare inherited disorder that progressively destroys nerve cells (neurons) in the brain and spinal cord.
+Tay-Sachs disease is a rare, inherited disorder that is characterized by neurological problems caused by the death of nerve cells (neurons) in the brain and spinal cord (central nervous system).

-The most common form of Tay-Sachs disease becomes apparent in infancy.
-Infants with this disorder typically appear normal until the age of 3 to 6 months, when their development slows and muscles used for movement weaken.
-Affected infants lose motor skills such as turning over, sitting, and crawling.
-They also develop an exaggerated startle reaction to loud noises.
-As the disease progresses, children with Tay-Sachs disease experience seizures, vision and hearing loss, intellectual disability, and paralysis.
-An eye abnormality called a cherry-red spot, which can be identified with an eye examination, is characteristic of this disorder.
-Children with this severe infantile form of Tay-Sachs disease usually live only into early childhood.
+The most common form of Tay-Sachs disease, known as infantile Tay-Sachs disease, becomes apparent early in life.
+Infants with this disorder typically develop normally until they are 3 to 6 months old.
+During this time, their development slows and muscles used for movement weaken.
+Affected infants stop achieving normal developmental milestones and begin to lose previously acquired skills such as turning over, sitting, and crawling.
+Infants with this condition develop an exaggerated startle reaction to loud noises.
+As the disease progresses, children with Tay-Sachs disease experience involuntary muscle twitches (myoclonic jerks), seizures, difficulty swallowing (dysphagia), vision and hearing loss, and intellectual disability.
+An eye abnormality called a cherry-red spot, which is identified by eye examination, is characteristic of this disorder.
+Children with infantile Tay-Sachs disease usually live only into early childhood.

-Other forms of Tay-Sachs disease are very rare.
-Signs and symptoms can appear in childhood, adolescence, or adulthood and are usually milder than those seen with the infantile form.
-Characteristic features include muscle weakness, loss of muscle coordination (ataxia) and other problems with movement, speech problems, and mental illness.
+Two other forms of Tay-Sachs disease, known as juvenile and late-onset, are rare.
+Signs and symptoms of the juvenile form can appear between the ages of 5 years and late adolescence.
+Features of late-onset Tay-Sachs disease typically appear in adulthood.
+People with either of these forms of the condition usually have milder and more variable signs and symptoms than those with the infantile form.
+Characteristic features of juvenile or late-onset Tay-Saches disease include muscle weakness, loss of muscle coordination (ataxia), speech problems, and psychiatric symptoms.
 These signs and symptoms vary widely among people with late-onset forms of Tay-Sachs disease.

-Mutations in the HEXA gene cause Tay-Sachs disease.
-The HEXA gene provides instructions for making part of an enzyme called beta-hexosaminidase A, which plays a critical role in the brain and spinal cord.
-This enzyme is located in lysosomes, which are structures in cells that break down toxic substances and act as recycling centers.
-Within lysosomes, beta-hexosaminidase A helps break down a fatty substance called GM2 ganglioside.
+Variants in the HEXA gene cause Tay-Sachs disease.
+The HEXA gene provides instructions for making one part (the alpha subunit) of an enzyme called beta-hexosaminidase A. Beta-hexosaminidase A is located in lysosomes, which are structures in cells that break down toxic substances and act as recycling centers.
+Within lysosomes, beta-hexosaminidase A helps break down a fatty substance called GM2 ganglioside found in cell membranes.

-Mutations in the HEXA gene disrupt the activity of beta-hexosaminidase A, which prevents the enzyme from breaking down GM2 ganglioside.
-As a result, this substance accumulates to toxic levels, particularly in neurons in the brain and spinal cord.
-Progressive damage caused by the buildup of GM2 ganglioside leads to the destruction of these neurons, which causes the signs and symptoms of Tay-Sachs disease.
+HEXA gene variants affect the ability of the beta-hexosaminidase A enzyme to break down GM2 ganglioside.
+As a result, GM2 ganglioside accumulates to toxic levels, particularly in neurons in the central nervous system.
+Damage caused by the buildup of GM2 ganglioside leads to the dysfunction and eventual death of these neurons, which causes the signs and symptoms of Tay-Sachs disease.